-During the tuition-free, Government of Ontario-funded offering you receive preparation for working in the trucking industry, earn Level 1 Technician training, receive assistance in finding a short work placement and get on-the-job experience in Canada.
+During the tuition-free, Government of Ontario-funded offering, you'll prepare to work in the trucking industry, earn Level 1 apprenticeship training, receive assistance in finding a short-work placement and get on-the-job experience in Canada.

-The Truck and Coach Pre-Apprenticeship program, which is facilitated by Centennial College's School of Transportation, is presented in three phases:
+The Truck and Coach Pre-Apprenticeship program, which Centennial College's School of Transportation facilitates, will be presented in three phases:

-- Phase 1 - Introductory Skills: Running for 12 weeks (March-June), this phase includes preparation for truck and coach training, job readiness skills, workplace communications, technical writing and mathematical skills required for use in the transportation field.
+- Phase 1 - Introductory Skills: Running for 12 weeks (March-June), this phase will include preparation for truck and coach training, job readiness skills, workplace communications, technical writing and mathematical skills required for the transportation field.

-- Phase 2 - Technical Skills: Taking 13 weeks (June-August) to complete, this is the Truck and Coach Technician Level 1 training, which covers engines, fuels, electrical, suspension, steering, powertrain, brakes and features a course called Introduction to Parts Technician.
+- Phase 2 - Technical Skills: Taking 12 weeks (June-August) to complete, this will be the Truck and Coach Technician Level 1 training portion of the program, which will cover engines, fuels, electrical, suspension, steering, powertrain, brakes and a course called Introduction to Parts Technician.

-- Phase 3 - Work Placement: Twelve weeks (September-November) in total, during this phase you apply your skills to a workplace.
+- Phase 3 - Work Placement: Twelve weeks (September-November) in total, during this phase you'll apply your skills to a workplace.

 |Course Code||Course Title|